-Mr. Brown was a director of Ascent Industries Corp. (formerly Paget Minerals Ltd.) until February 13, 2019.
-On March 4, 2019, Ascent industries Corp. instituted proceedings under the Companies' Creditors Arrangement Act (Canada).
+Mr. Brown was formerly a director of Ascent Industries Corp. (formerly Paget Minerals Ltd.), a company listed on the Canadian Securities Exchange ("CSE"), until February 13, 2019.
+On March 1, 2019, Ascent Industries Corp. instituted proceedings under the Companies' Creditors Arrangement Act (Canada) (the "CCCA").
+On April 5, 2019, Ascent Industries Corp sold its Canadian assets, repaid all liabilities, and had excess cash on hand such that it was discharged from the CCAA process and now trades on the CSE under the symbol LUFF.